 His fascination with Tumbler Ridge’s distant dinosaur past and the promotion of improved health and wellness of current day people, are not disparate interests, but share a common thread: the deep connection of geologic heritage and evolutionary biology to the health and wellness of modern day humans.

-“There is saying ‘nothing makes sense except in the light of evolutionary biology” and today nothing in health and medicine really makes sense except in the light of what we evolved to eat and how we evolved to live,’ said Dr. Helm.
+“There is a saying ‘nothing makes sense except in the light of evolutionary biology” and today nothing in health and medicine really makes sense except in the light of what we evolved to eat and how we evolved to live,’ said Dr. Helm.

 “Traditional diets, the ones we evolved to eat, are foundational to people’s health.
 And health is ultimately related to the land and the geology where those people evolved.
 It is all related.”